Kaprolat

-Kaprolat, together with the nearby position "Hasselmann", were German names for positions, each on its own hill, in eastern Karelia on the Russian side of the border during World War II.
+Kaprolat, together with the nearby position "Hasselmann", were German names for positions, each on its own hill, in East Karelia on the Russian side of the border during World War II.
 The positions were located west of the small Karelian town of Louhi.
 In a Soviet offensive in June 1944, around 120 Norwegian fighters were killed and 23 died in Soviet captivity.
 This loss, a total of around 143, is the largest loss that has affected a Norwegian combat unit ever.

 The Battle of Kaprolat 1944

 At Kaprolat and Hasselmann, there were around 200 Norwegians, and of these, 117 Norwegian fighters were reported missing or killed in combat when they served in the Waffen-SS unit SS "Ski Hunter Battalion Norway" and were defeated by the Red Army in these two places in 25 and June 26, 1944.
 The Soviet attack was launched on June 25 after SS forces were able to observe that the Soviet forces were building a road through the marshy area using logs.

 When the Waffen SS forces realized that they were about to be defeated, a group tried to break out in the south of the other German positions on Hasselmann, but very few succeeded in this.
 Others tried to hide in the woods and later went north-west.
 After twelve days of hiking through the forest, this group managed to reach the Sashaikh support point.
 50 in total managed to escape.

 Around 40 Norwegian fighters are said to have been taken prisoner of war by the Soviet forces.